leksuss/repositext/README.md

 # ./runserver.sh [ use any normal options for manage.py runserver ]
 ```

 You'll likely see a warning message saying that models may need to be migrated.

-To fill the database with some sample data, it would be a good idea to run reset-data.sh.
+To migrate the database, create a superuser and fill the db with some sample data, you can run reset-data.sh.

 ```
 # ./reset-data.sh